DTrXuan/my_cv/index.md

 #### Senior Embedded Software Engineer `October 2022 - Present`

-**responsibility:** my primary role is to ensure the delivery of packages, which includes documentation and ensuring readiness for integration.
+**responsibility:** My primary role is to ensure the delivery of packages, which includes documentation and ensuring readiness for integration.
 I coordinate effort estimations and plan package deliveries.
 Make software architectural decisions for my package and ensure that component design aligns with the overall software architecture.
 Additionally, I oversee Change Request Management within the Function Development Team.
 Working on a Diagnostic Stack to meet the requirements of JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool.

 **topic:**